How to Get Tickets To The Uffizi Gallery

 Is photography allowed?

 Yes!
-You can definitely take photos inside the Uffizi Gallery, as long as it is without flash.
+You can take photos inside the Uffizi Gallery, as long as it is without flash.
 Tripods can’t be used either.
 Both the art pieces on display and the actual building are stunning and if you manage to linger on towards the end of the day, when most visitors are gone, you’ll get some excellent photos.

 Toilets and other facilities

-Visitors with babies will find a dedicated room for breastfeeding, and changing tables in the main toilets near the entrance.
+The Uffizi Gallery has a dedicated room for breastfeeding, and changing tables in the main toilets near the entrance.

 Accessibility